Brisbane Metro vehicle

 - spacious bi-articulated design, providing three large open passenger areas

-- four large double doors along the length of the vehicle for quicker boarding
+- three large double doors along the length of the vehicle for quicker boarding

 - low-floor design from front to rear, providing a high level of accessibility